Capillary/ecom-api-document/source/includes/_customer.md

 ### Request Body Parameters
 Parameter | Type | Description
 --------- | ---- | -------
-ShippingAddressId* |  | Unique id of the order shipment that you want to update.
+ShippingAddressId* | int | Unique id of the order shipment that you want to update.
 Just pass `0` to create a new shipping address userId* | string |  Registered identifier of the customer firstname* | string |  The first name of the customer lastname* | string |  The last name of the customer